 - An individual who is a member of a limited liability company, shareholder of an “S” Corporation, or partner in a partnership (pass-through entities) is allowed a 100% Georgia income tax credit for up to $10,000 of the amount they contribute to a RHO, so long as they would have paid Georgia income tax in that amount on their share of taxable income from the pass-through entity (See Q&A items 14. through 18. for more information for owners of pass-through entities.)

 The Georgia Department of Revenue (DOR) has confirmed that a 100% credit will be applied to all rural hospital tax credit applications from January 1 through June 30, 2018, assuming all required contribution and reporting deadlines are met.The tax credit percentage will be increased automatically from 90% to 100%.
 DOR has also confirmed that taxpayers will not need to obtain a new RHO1 form and will not need to submit any additional reporting.

-Georgia HEART will begin accepting 2019 tax credit applications on its website on October 1, 2018.
+Georgia HEART began accepting 2019 tax credit applications on its website on October 1, 2018.